da-luce/ece4760_final_project/webpage/index.md

 | 500                         | 501                     |
 | 1000                        | 1002                    |

 The ToF sensor demonstrated excellent precision and repeatability.
 The small discrepancies seen in the distance measurements (e.g., 49 mm vs. 50 mm) were primarily due to limitations in our testing setup, not the sensor itself.
 For reference, we used a meter stick and placed a piece of wood above it to align target distances.
-This method introduced small alignment and parallax errors, especially at longer distances.
+This method introduced small errors, especially holding the wood at longer distances.
 Despite this, the reported measurements were remarkably close to the actual values, confirming the sensor's accuracy.
 With a more controlled calibration environment (e.g., laser-aligned setup or fixed mounts), we would have observed even greater accuracy.

-The VL53L4CX also supports advanced features such as smudge correction, signal threshold tuning, and multi-zone detection, which we did not fully utilize in this project (for instance, adding smudge correction did not result in any observable difference in our scans).
+The VL53L4CX also supports some more advanced features such as smudge correction and multi-zone detection, which we did not fully utilize in this project (for instance, adding smudge correction did not result in any observable difference in our scans).
 There was also a setting that permitted the user to calibrate the sensor using a fixed, known distance.
 This could have been used during the [`WAITING1`](#states) state.

 ### Scans

 While the VL53L4CX sensor is well-suited for measuring slow-moving objects, large sudden jumps in distance can cause inaccurate readings, resulting in poor scan quality.
-Additionally, the maximum report rate of about 8 ms per measurement is not fast enough for extremely precise scans.
-Furthermore, movement from the stepper motor and wire tugging introduced additional noise into the measurements, affecting overall scan reliability.
+Additionally, the maximum report rate of about 8 ms per measurement is not fast enough for extremely dense scans.
+Furthermore, movement from the stepper motor and wire tugging introduced additional noise into the measurements, affecting the consistency of the scan.

 <figure>
     <video width="640" height="480" controls>